shabaj-ahmed/SAR_for_habit_formation/README.md

 This project follows a microservice architecture where each service operates statelessly by storing configurations and states in a centralised database.
 MQTT is used as a message broker to handle inter-service communication.

-The robot's behavior is governed by a three-layered control system:
+The robot's behaviour is governed by a two-layered control system:
-1. High-Level Finite State Machine (FSM) – Manages primary system states.
-2. Behavior Tree (BT) – Orchestrates complex behaviours.
-3. Reactive Layer – Handles immediate responses to environmental stimuli.
+1. Reactive Layer – Handles immediate responses to environmental stimuli.
+2. Deliberate Layer - High-Level Finite State Machine to manage primary system states and a behaviour Tree to orchestrate complex behaviours.

 This architecture provides a clear separation between reactive and deliberative actions while ensuring near real-time responsiveness.